gibsonx/CE888/Assignment/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project
+#To access assignment 2 (Final project)
-To access assignment 1, Just open [sentiment_analysis_twitter.ipynb](https://github.com/gibsonx/CE888/blob/master/Assignment/sentiment_analysis_twitter.ipynb) in the colab and click "run all" with "GPU" ！！
+Just open [sentiment_analysis_twitter.ipynb](https://github.com/gibsonx/CE888/blob/master/Assignment/sentiment_analysis_twitter.ipynb) in the colab and click "run all" with "GPU" ！！

+Installation Script Description

-The program will download datasets form https://github.com/cardiffnlp/tweeteval.git at the beginning.
-So far I haven't separated libs into independant .py files and will do it ASAP.
+1. The program will download datasets form https://github.com/cardiffnlp/tweeteval.git
+2. To maek the notebook tidy, I wrote two independent auxiliary lib files(CE888_Transformer.py and CustomizedPlots) for data normalization and building models.
+They will be downloaded and imported from https://github.com/gibsonx/grocery.git

 Warning: sometimes GPU on Colab is out of service, it is impossible to run it with CPU due to RAM limitation of free edition.

+# To access assignment 1
+open [sentiment_analysis_twitter.ipynb](https://github.com/gibsonx/CE888/blob/master/Assignment/sentiment_analysis_twitter.ipynb) in the colab and click "run all" with "GPU"